 Shoes should always be sturdy, have non-skid soles, and fit to the feet properly.
 Shoes with worn treads or smooth soles are an added danger and should be avoided.
 High heels should be entirely out of the question.

-Going beyond basic shoe choices and conditions, footwear can and should specifically accommodate any kinds of conditions or needs someone may have.
+Going beyond basic shoe choices and conditions (like diabetes), footwear can and should specifically accommodate any kinds of conditions or needs someone may have.
 Shoes with custom orthotics that provide cushioning and support in needed areas will help with stability as well as comfort while moving.
 Braces might also be recommended for certain cases of instability, and shoes should properly fit with these as well.

 If custom orthotics or braces are part of the equation, we are more than happy to discuss the best uses and footwear choices for them.
 Remember that these devices are not meant to limit how one moves, but provide added stability, comfort, and confidence to encourage moremovement.